LeLunZ/pymoodle-jku-linz/README.md

 - urllib3: for parsing urls and so stuff.
 - requests: for sending requests
 - requests-futures: A Wrapper around future to send asynchrones requests.
+- psutil: For getting the network download transfers to check if we should download more.

 ## Unsupported